Using WebPack with Buck

 When an automated UI test fails, it can be hard to tell exactly what went wrong just from the failure message.
 The failure message typically just says that some element the test was looking for wasn’t found, but it doesn’t tell you what was there.
 Was there an error message displayed instead?
 Was the operation still executing?
 Did something completely unexpected happen instead?

 To answer those questions our DSL automatically captures a screenshot when any UI operation fails and we include a link to it in the failure message.
+That way when someone reviews the test result they can see exactly what was on screen which typically makes it straight forward to identify what went wrong and fix it.

 Make –rebase The Default For git pull